dtcaciuc/conecerto_scoreboard/README.md

 * `date` - Event date, in the `yyyy_mm_dd` format
 * `name` - Event name (must not contain any commas)

+> Note: The file must start with a header row containing field names.

 ## Developing